Next stop:

 Day 1 – Historic Center and Flamenco Show

 Our adventure in Seville began in the heart of the city.
 We started our day early with a guided tour of the old town.
-You can click here to access the activity.
+You can click here to access the activity:

-The we headed straight to the Cathedral of Seville, the largest Gothic cathedral in the world and the final resting place of Christopher Columbus.
-The sheer size of this architectural marvel left us speechless!
+Then we headed straight to the Cathedral of Seville, the largest Gothic cathedral in the world and the final resting place of Christopher Columbus.
+We booked our tickets in advance here:

 Next, we climbed the Giralda Tower, the cathedral’s bell tower.
 Originally built as a minaret for the mosque that stood here during the Moorish period, it now offers panoramic views of the city, including the roofs of the Cathedral, the Real Alcázar and the Guadalquivir River.
 From our point of view, the view from up here is not as spectacular as you might expect!